 - Start with real butter for more flavor.

-- Brown sugar adds flavor and makes them more chewy.
+- Brown sugar adds flavor and makes them chewier since it has more moisture than white sugar.

 - Then 1 tablespoon of honey keeps them oh so soft.

-- Then last but not least – we’re using a combination of quick oats and large flake oats.
+- Then last but not least – we’re using a combination of quick oats and old-fashioned oats.

-I found using all quick oats was tasty, but the cookies didn’t have enough texture for me.
+I found using all quick oats was tasty, but the cookies didn’t have enough texture.
 When I using all large flake oats – I found the cookies didn’t hold together well enough.
 So the combo was juuuuust right.
+The quick oats make the cookies more consistent in shape, and the large flake oats make the cookies chewier.

 These chewy oatmeal cookies are so delicious, and the perfect classic recipe to add to your baking list.